 • getting enough hydration in a shorter period of time

-1. Make sure you are hydrated in the days leading up to starting your dry fasting protocol.
+1. Make sure you’re hydrated in the days leading up to starting your dry fast.

 • drinking plenty of water